OCC Fact Sheet

 CCDF also improves the quality of care to support children’s healthy development and learning by supporting child care licensing, quality improvements systems to help programs meet higher standards, and support for child care workers to attain more training and education.
 To support CCDF services, we establish and oversee the implementation of child care policies, and provide guidance and technical assistance to states, tribes and territories as they administer CCDF programs.

 - Child Care Services Funded by CCDF: Subsidized child care services are available to eligible families through certificates (vouchers), or grants and contracts with providers.
-Parents may select a child care provider that satisfies any applicable state and local requirements, including basic health and safety requirements.
+States, territories and tribes define income eligibility and other key aspects of program design in accordance with federal guidelines.
+Under the new law, States must establish eligibility policies, including a period of at least 12 months before eligibility is re-determined, that promote continuity of care for children and families.
+Parents may select a child care provider that satisfies applicable state and local requirements, including health and safety requirements.
 These requirements must address prevention and control of infectious diseases, including immunizations; building and physical premises safety; and minimum health and safety training.
-Nearly 1.7 million children receive a child care subsidy from the CCDF program every month.
+Under the new law, States must: ensure that these health and safety requirements address key areas (such as first aid and CPR); require that providers receive training in these areas; complete comprehensive criminal background checks; and conduct monitoring that includes annual inspections.
+Nearly 1.5 million children receive a child care subsidy from the CCDF program every month.

-- Quality Activities: A minimum of four percent of CCDF funds must be used to improve the quality of child care and other additional services to parents, such as resource and referral counseling regarding the selection of child care providers.
-Consistent with prior years, the fiscal year 2012 appropriation includes funding for targeted purposes: approximately $291 million for quality expansion activities of which almost $107 million is to improve the quality of care for infants and toddlers; and $19 million to improve school-age care and Child Care Resource and Referral Services.
+- Quality Activities: A portion of CCDF funds must be used to improve the quality of child care and other additional services to parents, such as resource and referral counseling regarding the selection of child care providers.
+The new law increases the minimum amount that States are required to spend for quality activities, and includes new funding for improving the quality of care for infants and toddlers.
 To improve the health and safety of available child care, CCDF lead agencies provide training, grants and loans to providers; improved monitoring; compensation projects; and other innovative programs.
 Many lead agencies are making systemic investments, such as developing quality rating and improvement systems and professional development systems.
 Tribes may use a portion of their funds to construct child care facilities provided there is no reduction in the current level of child care services.

 - Coordination of Resources: The CCDF allows states to serve families through a single, integrated child care subsidy program under the rules of the Child Care and Development Block Grant Act.
 States coordinate CCDF with Head Start, pre-k, and other early childhood programs.
 States can also transfer a portion of Temporary Assistance for Needy Families dollars to CCDF, or spend TANF directly for child care.

-- State and Tribal Child Care Plans: All states, territories and tribes must submit comprehensive plans every two years and conduct public hearings to invite public comment.
+- State and Tribal Child Care Plans: All states, territories and tribes must submit comprehensive plans every three years and conduct public hearings to invite public comment.

-- Technical Assistance: One-fourth of one percent of the total CCDF is used by the Child Care Bureau to provide technical assistance to grantees.
+- Technical Assistance: A small portion of the CCDF is used by the Office of Child Care to provide technical assistance to grantees.
 Its technical assistance network is designed to address the needs of states, territories and tribes administering CCDF.

 Brief History of Program

-CCDF is authorized under the Child Care and Development Block Grant Act (CCDBG) which was enacted under the Omnibus Budget Reconciliation act of 1990.
-The Personal Responsibility and Work Opportunity Act of 1996 amended and reauthorized the CCDBG and consolidated three federal childcare programs previously serving low-income families under the program formerly known as Aid to Families with Dependent Children.
-CCDF made $5.2 billion available to states, territories, and tribes in fiscal year 2012.
+CCDF is authorized under the Child Care and Development Block Grant Act (CCDBG) which was enacted under the Omnibus Budget Reconciliation Act of 1990.
+The CCDBG Act was amended and reauthorized by the Personal Responsibility and Work Opportunity Act of 1996, and again by the CCDBG Act of 2014.
+CCDF made $5.3 billion available to states, territories, and tribes in fiscal year 2014.